rodrigodadam/weather-app-cli/README.md

 This project was created to complete the third Milestone Project for the Code Institute's Full Stack Developer course.
 The project purpose is: build a command-line application that allows your users to manage a common dataset about a particular domain.
-For this reason I.ve used the Weather API.
+For this reason I've used the Weather API.

 Link to the web-application available [HERE.]()